 Teacher Salary, Career and Benefits Guide

-Many people may find teaching to be a rewarding career, as it provides the opportunity to help future generations learn and discover their passions.
-It may also offer stability and salary growth opportunities, depending on your education and experience.
-This guide explains what you might expect from a teaching career, estimated salaries for teachers based on location and specialty, and how continued education like a master’s degree may help you advance your teaching career.
+Many people find teaching a rewarding career, as it offers the opportunity to help future generations learn and discover their passions.
+It may also offer stability and opportunities for salary growth, depending on your education and experience.
+This guide explains what you might expect from a teaching career, estimated salaries for teachers based on location and specialty, and how continued education, such as a master’s degree, may help you advance your teaching career.

 Why Become a Teacher?

-There are a wide variety of reasons for becoming a teacher.
+There are many reasons to become a teacher.
 Motivations to become a teacher might include:

 • A passion for working with children, teens and young adults.